simeononsecurity/simeononsecurity.ch/content/guides/windows-gvlks-enhanced-performance/index.en.md

 ## Important Notes

-- Always ensure you are using a valid and legal product key for your Windows version and edition.
+- Always ensure you're using a valid and legal product key for your Windows version and edition.
 - The "slmgr" command deals with licensing and activation, so use it with caution.
 - For Windows 11 and Windows 10, refer to the original tables for the complete list of GVLKs for different editions.